Bootleg Family Band

-The Bootleg Family Band were an Australian folk, R&B and rock band formed in 1973 by Brian Cadd on lead vocals with Geoff Cox on drums, Tony Naylor on lead guitar, Penny Dyer on backing vocals, Gus Fenwick on bass guitar, Brian Fitzgerald on keyboards, Angela Jones on lead and backing vocals, Louise Lincoln on backing vocals and Russell Smith on trumpet.
+Bootleg Family Band were an Australian folk, R&B and rock band formed in 1973 by Brian Cadd on lead vocals with Geoff Cox on drums, Tony Naylor on lead guitar, Penny Dyer on backing vocals, Gus Fenwick on bass guitar, Brian Fitzgerald on keyboards, Angela Jones on lead and backing vocals, Louise Lincoln on backing vocals and Russell Smith on trumpet.
 The group became the in-house band for Cadd's label, Bootleg Records.
 They also released their own material and had chart success with cover versions of "Your Mama Don't Dance" (February 1973) and "The Shoop Shoop Song (It's in His Kiss)" (July 1974), which both reached the top 10 on Australian singles charts.
 The group toured the United States and performed on the TV shows, The Midnight Special and Don Kirshner's Rock Concert in 1974.
 Early in the following year they trimmed back to a five-piece line-up as The Bootleg Band.
 Late that year, Cadd left to work in the US and the remaining members renamed themselves as Avalanche.
 That group issued a self-titled album in September 1976 and had a further name change to Front Page disbanded in 1978.
 Cadd reassembled the Bootleg Family Band in 2015 to release a studio album, Bulletproof (November 2016), which was supported by a short tour.